How do I Grow Positive Feelings?

 Trauma consists of exposure to a big or little traumatic event that threatened death, injury, or violence to oneself or someone else that has caused problems in one’s life due to the internal re-experiencing of the event emotionally or visually, intrusive thoughts of the event, nightmares about the event or related to said event, avoidance of trauma triggers, maladaptive processing of results from event, changes in mood, changes in reactivity and arousal because of the event like hyper vigilance, exaggerated startle response, problems in concentration, sleep disturbance, and dissociative reactions.

 Obsessions that are bizarre followed by internal or external compulsions that individuals cannot stop repeating with various levels of frequency.
 There are various subjects of obsessions: relationships, contamination, symmetry, just right, harming yourself or others, or scrupulosity or perfectionism.
 Most obsessions are based on wanting certainty for subjects that are uncertain.
-There are lots of compulsions that can be internal or external like reassuracne seeking, reserching, cleaning, organizing, counting, checking, and confessing.
+There are lots of compulsions that can be internal or external like reassurance seeking, researching, cleaning, organizing, counting, checking, and confessing.

-Depression consist of depressed mood most days, diminished interest or pleasure in activities, weight loss or weight gain, a slowing down of thought and movement, fatigue, worthless feelings and guilt, irritability, problems sleeping, decreased motivation, and sometimes suicidal ideation.
+Depression consists of depressed mood most days, diminished interest or pleasure in activities, weight loss or weight gain, a slowing down of thought and movement, fatigue, worthless feelings and guilt, irritability, problems sleeping, decreased motivation, and sometimes suicidal ideation.

-Lots of people come to therapy to process significant life events with someone educated and someone outside of thier circle.
+Lots of people come to therapy to process significant life events with someone educated and someone outside of their circle.
 These types of problems consist of issues with your children, husband, significant other, parent, illness, moving to a new city, or death of someone close to you.

 All of the above symptoms can be diagnosable or bothersome.
 They are diagnosable if these symptoms meet the criteria for the following diagnoses.